 Tillamook BayMaps of the Bay and Surrounding Areas Circa 1942

 Like the novel, these renderings are works-in-progress.
 While they match other maps of the period with what I hope is a fair degree of accuracy, I’ve added or modified a few elements specific to my story.

 For those familiar with present day Tillamook Bay, the landscape has changed in several significant ways since 1942, and not just in terms of human development.
-For example, the once thriving resort town of Bayocean was already being threatened by the encroaching sea during the period this map represents, having lost a number of homes and buildings to implacable erosion.
+For example, the encroaching sea threatened the once thriving resort town of Bayocean, starting not long after the completion of the north jetty in 1917 through the period this map represents.
+By 1942, the resort had lost a number of homes and buildings to implacable erosion.
 In 1960, the last house washed away.
-Today, the reshaped peninsula is a state park and wildlife refuge with no permanent human habitation.
+Today, the reshaped peninsula is a state park and wildlife refuge with no human habitation.

-These renderings are based on U.S. Army Corps of Engineers tactical maps, combining portions of the 1942 Tillamook quadrangle with portions of the 1943 Nehalem quadrangle.
-A few details have also been taken from Metsker’s Atlas of Tillamook County, 1942.
-Though broadly adhering to the historical sources, these maps include modifications and additions not part of the source maps, and may also include errors I introduced unwittingly.
-As such, they are presented for entertainment in connection to fiction, published and unpublished, by Bill Cameron.
+I based these renderings on U.S. Army Corps of Engineers tactical maps, combining portions of the 1942 Tillamook quadrangle with portions of the 1943 Nehalem quadrangle.
+I also took a few details from Metsker’s Atlas of Tillamook County, 1942.
+Though broadly adhering to the historical sources, these maps include fictionalized modifications and additions not part of the source maps, and may also include errors I introduced unwittingly.
+As such, they are presented for entertainment in connection to fiction, published and unpublished, by me: Bill Cameron, or whatever name I’m writing under at the moment.